melaniebalaz/refactor.zone/data/articles/clean-code-responsibilities.md

 ```

 Of course, this is easy when you have practically no code yet.
 But what do you do if you already have a ton of code
 that relies on your save() function?
-Well, you're in a tough situation and there is no perfect solution.
+Well, you're in a tough situation, and there is no perfect solution.

 You could, for example, proxy through calls from the `Student` class like this: